MicrosoftDocs/azure-reference-other/stream-analytics-query-language/anomaly-detection-azure-stream-analytics.md

 * **when_clause** - Specifies a boolean condition for the events considered in the anomaly detection computation.

-### Return Types
+### Return types

-The AnomalyDetection operator returns a record containing all three scores as its output.
+The ANOMALYDETECTION operator returns a record containing all three scores as its output.
 The properties associated with the different types of anomaly detectors are:

 - BiLevelChangeScore